mdt2/100-days-of-code/log.md

 **Thoughts** Need to share on Twitter in a couple of days when the DNS is all set.

+### Day 61: November 17, Friday

+**Today's Progress**: Switched media queries over to mixins with sass.

+**Thoughts** Mixins are cool and they forced me to be really picky about where I set my breakpoints.
+Interested in adding some very subtle paralax for desktop experience to make background changes smoother.
+Looks too harsh, especially where portfolio meets about.

 **Project Ideas**
 1. Plugin for Twitter so that it doesn't exit out of your tweet until you hit the close icon HMPH